-Investments with maturities of less than one year have been classified as short-term investments.
+Investments with maturities of one year from year end date have been classified as short-term investments.

 Capital assets

 Capital assets are recorded at cost less accumulated amortization and any provision for impairment.
 The cost for contributed capital assets is considered to be fair value at the date of contribution.
 The cost of capital assets made up of significant separable component parts is allocated to the component parts when practicable and when estimates can be made of the estimated useful lives of the separate components.